The Singles Network Ministries

 TOM: “Because I know no one would want to live with me.”

 I started to laugh.
 “What do you mean, Tom?
 You seem like a nice man.”
 “Well, if you knew me, you would understand.
-I am thankful to these guys here at church who have learned to put up with me.”
+I’m thankful to these guys here at church who have learned to put up with me.”
 Everyone started to laugh.
 I said, “OK, Tom, spill it.
 What do you mean?”
-Tom went on to say he loves to talk about politics, religion, and sports.
+Tom went on to say he loves talking about politics, religion, and sports.
 But not necessarily in that order.
-I was like, “Yeah, I think I hear my phone ringing.
+I thought, “Yeah, I think I hear my phone ringing.
 I was just joking, Tom.
-Seriously Tom, politics, religion, and sports.
+Seriously, Tom, politics, religion, and sports.
 Yeah, I just love it.
-I am a big Fox network fan.
-So what do you think of Biden and Trump?
+I’m a big Fox network fan.
+So, what do you think of Biden and Trump?”
 Umm, Tom, I think I do hear my phone ringing.
 LOL.
 OK, I see what you mean.
-So, your passion for these topics runs most folks off.”
-Tom went on to say it was more than his passion.
+So, your passion for these topics most folks off.”
+Tom said it was more than his passion.
 He said he could sometimes be argumentative and overly opinionated.
-Well, at least that is what he has been told.
-I said, “Tom, do you think you need to make some changes?
-Perhaps what you are passionate about is not the problem, but it’s how it comes out of your mouth?”
+Well, at least that’s what he has been told.
+I asked, “Tom, do you think you need to make some changes?
+Perhaps what you’re passionate about isn’t the problem, but how it comes out of your mouth?”
 He thought about it and said, “Well, you might have a point.”

-I think a lot of folks struggle with what comes out of their mouths.
+I believe many people struggle with what they say.
 Years ago, I prayed that God would take away my personality and make me a meek, quiet woman.
 Then God said to me, “Kris, I made you an extrovert with a big mouth.
 I just want you to use that mouth for me, glorify me, and bring others to me.”
-Praise the Lord now for how he made you but realize he made you for him.
+Praise the Lord now for how he made you but recognize he made you for him.
 And because he made you for him, all that we speak and do needs to be for his purpose, honor, and glory.
-Being right in the Lord is much more important than being right for us.
-Don't let your mouth keep you from being approachable by others.
+Being right in the Lord is much more important than being right for ourselves.
+Don't let your words keep you from being approachable by others.

 Open my lips, Lord, and my mouth will declare your praise (Psalm.
 51:15).